nref/blog/content/its-not-tech-debt-its-tech-risk.md

 ## Next...

-Want to identify and mitigate tech risk?
-Subscribe to my email list.
+Want to identify, prioritize, and mitigate tech risk?
+Subscribe to my email list below.
 I plan to write more about this topic.

 ## References